mura0000/basic-income-analysis/bi_markdown.md

 A multinomial logit model will be fit with the reference category "NO".

 Collapsing the categories can lead to some loss of information.
-However, in the multinomial logit model described above, factors which possibly have a relationship with whether one votes for BI or not can be seen by referring to the coefficients related to the category "YES".
+However, in the multinomial logit model described above, factors which possibly have a relationship with whether one would vote for BI or not can be seen simply by referring to the coefficients related to the category "YES", which would make the analysis simpler than when the categories are not collapsed.

-There can be loss of information by doing the above thing.
-However, by fi

-In addition, in order to take account of the possibility of the existence confounding variables, variables related to socio-economic factors, which are used in modelling awareness, are also going to be in the model.
+In addition, in order to take account of the possibility of the existence of confounding variables, variables related to socio-economic factors, which are used in modelling awareness, are also going to be in the model.

 ```r